dilcancode/yt-downloader/README.md

 - 📥 Download YouTube videos in selected resolutions (highest, 480p, 360p)
 - 🎵 Extract and convert audio to MP3
-- 📂 Auto-creates download directory if missing
 - 🧠 Interactive CLI using InquirerPy
-- 🛡️ Error handling so it doesn't freak out

 ---